 GeneCards Summary for COPS6 Gene

 COPS6 (COP9 Signalosome Subunit 6) is a Protein Coding gene.
 Diseases associated with COPS6 include hiv-1.
-Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and DNA Double-Strand Break Repair.
 An important paralog of this gene is PSMD7.

 UniProtKB/Swiss-Prot for COPS6 Gene

 Component of the COP9 signalosome complex (CSN), a complex involved in various cellular and developmental processes.
 The CSN complex is an essential regulator of the ubiquitin (Ubl) conjugation pathway by mediating the deneddylation of the cullin subunits of SCF-type E3 ligase complexes, leading to decrease the Ubl ligase activity of SCF-type complexes such as SCF, CSA or DDB2.
 The complex is also involved in phosphorylation of p53/TP53, c-jun/JUN, IkappaBalpha/NFKBIA, ITPK1 and IRF8, possibly via its association with CK2 and PKD kinases.
 CSN-dependent phosphorylation of TP53 and JUN promotes and protects degradation by the Ubl system, respectively.
 Has some glucocorticoid receptor-responsive activity.
 Stabilizes RFWD2/COP1 through reducing RFWD2 auto-ubiquitination and decelerating RFWD2 turnover rate, hence regulates the ubiquitination of RFWD2 targets.